n8ta/Herpetology/README.md

 - All the user shit like email passwords
 - Gamification
 - Fit Splines
+- Learn to spell venemous...
 - Write some tests xD

 # Done:
+- React components for sign up / sign in (July 1, 2019)
 - Tag photos by dead/alive (June 31, 2019)
 - Fix genus species capitalization (June 31, 2019)
 - Style this shit (June  31, 2019)
+- Capitalize scientific names correctly (June 26, 2019)
 - Sort out very slow query in region.rb to find subregions with > 6 photograped species (June 25, 2019)
   - This ended up being one of those normalization vs speed problems and the data is quite denormalized now, upside is the queries are lightning fast (:
 - Seperate scientific name and common name accuracy (June 25, 2019)